 It brings a combined perspective on what is and is not important to our lives

-Staying far from these problems for long periods brings a sense of calm and peace to our lives that gives us the perspective to understand what really matters and what doesn’t.
+Staying far from these problems for long periods bring a sense of calm and peace to our lives that give us the perspective to understand what really matters.
 We’re a lot less troubled with the regular politics of daily life because we’re at complete peace with ourselves and we’ve a new date to look forward to – a date of travel.
 The weight of society’s opinions is balanced by the comfort we’ve with our own lives.

 Travel reminds us of why we’re together at the first place

 When you stay together 24*7 in a new land, you’re guaranteed to see other each at their best and worst.
 Every minute, you access each other’s true personality at both its extremes without any cloak over it.
 You see how your partner treats other people, how they converse with strangers, how they respond to waiters, how much energy they have, what annoying habits do they have daily, and a lot more.
 There is no escape from each other’s worst sides, as one usually does in the comfort of home.

 This is not a bad thing by any means because it reminds us of why we like the other person at the first place.
 It reminds us of the qualities that make our partners the right choice for us, of the fact that you’re still in love with each other in spite of seeing the worst.
 That reaffirms your decision of being with one another – something we believe is critical for a relationship to last the distance.
 If we always remember the why, there’s very little that can tear both apart.

 It gives us real quality time with each other, without the pressures of any chores